Martin Scorsese suggests regret over Leonardo DiCaprio collaboration

 The Independent’s film critic Clarisse Loughrey, in her five-star review, said the film carries Scorsese’s “tradition fixations: the rotted core of man’s heart; how power breeds the impulse for destruction; the myths of cowboys and outlaws and the dirty truth to them”.

 Killers of the Flower Moon will be the 80-year-old filmmaker’s first film since The Irishman, which was released in 2019.
-It’s set to be releaed theatrically on 20 October ahead of its premiere on Apple TV+ in November.
+It’s set to be released theatrically on 20 October ahead of its premiere on Apple TV+.

 Join our commenting forum